Prerana1050/prerana-maiti/README.md

 ## 🚀 About Me

-- 🎓 Computer Science student with a strong grip on core subjects
+- 🎓 Computer Science student

 ---